RivaroFarrelino/traveloka-sentiment-analysis/README.md

 # Sentiment Analysis of Traveloka App Reviews

-This project aims to perform sentiment analysis on user reviews of the Ajaib app collected from the Google Play Store.
+This project aims to perform sentiment analysis on user reviews of the Traveloka app collected from the Google Play Store.

 ## 📌 Features
 - Text preprocessing (cleaning, case folding, tokenizing, filtering, etc.)